There should be no surprises on closing day. There rarely are — if you have asked the right questions beforehand.

 Home appraisal ($300–$600): the lender requires an independent appraisal to establish the value used to calculate the approved amount.
 For most lenders, this is the one cost paid upfront before closing and is non-refundable if the application does not proceed.
 One exception: one lender covers the appraisal cost upfront at no charge — if you proceed, it is recouped from closing costs; if you don't, there is no charge.

-Independent legal advice ($350–$750): required by all four lenders.
+Independent legal advice ($350–$750): required by all lenders.
 Your ILA lawyer — not the lender's lawyer — reviews the mortgage documents with you, explains your rights and obligations, and confirms you understand what you're signing.
 It's your last independent checkpoint before closing.
 Use the appointment fully.

 No broker fee — ever.
 Mortgage brokers and agents are paid directly by the lender.
 Borrowers are never charged a fee to arrange, compare, or set up a reverse mortgage.
-This is a condition of all four reverse mortgage lenders — if anyone suggests otherwise, that is a red flag.
+This is a condition of all reverse mortgage lenders — if anyone suggests otherwise, that is a red flag.

 For the full eligibility and application picture — see Reverse Mortgage Eligibility Canada.